peterlugtig/peterlugtig.github.io/content/authors/peterlugtig/_index.md

 ---
 authors:
 - peterlugtig
-bio: I am an associate professor of data quality at Utrecht University, department of Methodology and Statistics.
+bio: I am full professor of data quality at Utrecht University, department of Methodology and Statistics.

 education:
   courses: